 Any KPIs you agree with your TMC should follow the SMART criteria in that it should have a Specific purpose for the customer, it should be Measurable and Achievable, Relevant to the particular purpose or goal set by the client and it should be monitored over a period of Time.

-When agreeing on KPIs with your TMC, we recommend having between 5 and 8 KPIs, so it’s easy to assess the data and results.
+When agreeing on KPIs with your Travel Management Company, we recommend having between 5 and 8 KPIs, so it’s easy to assess the data and results.
 It’s also important to remember that KPIs should not be fixed for an extended period of time, they should be flexible so you can adapt to changes in the industry or within your business.
 For example, some KPIs may only be relevant for a few months to measure a change in policy or to deal with an industry related trend or challenge.

 Setting, measuring and regularly reassessing KPIs will ensure your travel programme remains relevant and produces positive results.
 Your TMC should work closely with you to ensure this is the case.